na-na-hi/renget/archive/oaicards.md

 ![16_jerma one message](https://files.catbox.moe/da8ibs.png)

 So what's the solution?
 If you want to add multiple messages from the AI without any input from the user, what do you do?
 You can separate every message with `<START>`.
 My recommendation is to add a `{{user}}:` message as well so there is a flow of conversation and the AI understands better when to talk about what.

-Our beloved [njegger c.Ai](https://www.characterhub.org/characters/retardedanon/c-i) has really good example chats that I recommend you check out.
-[cominginclutch](https://rentry.org/cominginclutch) also has pretty good example chats, a little short for my taste (payment received btw, pleasure doing business with you).
+Like, seriously add a {{user}} message.

 #####A good example chat message